harrowmykel/BuddyPress-Like/readme.txt

 == Screenshots ==
 1. Screenshot of what the like button looks like by default on activity
-2. Screenshot of settings available in admin settings
+2. Screenshot of settings available in admin settings 3 - 8 Random Screenshots about the plugin

 == Changelog ==
 = 0.5.2 =